fuzzygroup/blog/_posts/2021-12-18-rails-6-can-t-find-application-js.md

 I have no idea why the bundler install doesn't handle executing webpacker:install but cie la vie.
 The more things change, the more they stay the same ...

+**Update**: I kept at this and kept finding that I didn't have webpacker or some other portion of the rails stack running.
+I finally traced this down to things having changed.
+Traditionally I've always run rails as:

+    bundle exec rails s -pXYZ

+And the new approach is to run:

+    bin/dev

+which in turn contains:

+	 #!/usr/bin/env bash

+	 if ! command -v foreman &> /dev/null
+	 then
+	   echo "Installing foreman..."
+	   gem install foreman
+	 fi

+	 foreman start -f Procfile.dev "$@"

+and the Procfile.dev file contains:

+		web: bin/rails server -p 3000
+		js: yarn build --watch
+		css: yarn build:css --watch

+I was literally missing the yarn command so part of the overall asset pipeline just wasn't running.

+Old habits die **hard**.